momalab/SGXCrypter/README.md

 SGXCrypter is a novel approach on encryption based binary packing.
 SGXCrypter effectively removes the decryption key from the unpacking code (decryption stub) thereby eliminating the possibility of it getting compromised by static analysis/disassembly.
 This is achieved by retreiving the key from a remote server via _remote attestation_, a feature provided by Intel's SGX technology.
 By leveraging SGX, our crypter also isolates the key retreival and decryption process, thereby rendering runtime analysis impossible as well.

+SGXCrypter is currently able to target Windows Portable Executable (PE) files and is compatible with SGX enabled processors.
+The project can be built via Microsoft Visual Studio 2012, having also installed Intel SGX SDK and SGX PSW [(download link)](https://software.intel.com/en-us/sgx-sdk/download).

 Instructions on how to create an encrypted executable.

 1. Pull the repository from github and open the project SGX_Stub (in main folder).